How to become a member of the house of lords

 The majority of members of the House of Lords are life peers, also known as appointed peers.
 These are individuals who have excelled in their field, whether it be politics, business, science, arts, or public service.
 They are appointed by the monarch on the advice of the Prime Minister, the House of Lords Appointments Commission, or the retiring House of Lords members.
 Life peerages are not hereditary and do not grant a title to their holders’ descendants.

-See also How to make raw dog food
+See also How to write requirements

 The House of Lords Appointments Commission ensures that appointments to the House reflect a broad range of expertise and backgrounds.
 The Commission examines applications and nominations for life peerages, carries out interviews and due diligence checks, and makes recommendations to the Prime Minister.
 The candidate must also be vetted to ensure they meet certain requirements, such as being of good character and not holding certain public offices or political affiliations.